Fiserv/subscription-management/docs/getting-started.md

 ## Session Termination

-To end a session before the token expires, initiate a token revocation request: Test
+To end a session before the token expires, initiate a token revocation request: Test123

 ___